kinverarity1/python-sa-gwdata/docs/300-data-dictionary.rst

 #TODO: logger data via Aquarius to be made available in this package soon.

-See :ref:`groundwater level data fields <data-fields-groundwater-level>` for more details.
+See :ref:`groundwater level data fields <310-data-fields-groundwater-level>`
+for more details.

 Salinity samples